-Customers who enter your customer lifecycle give you the special opportunity to build a relationship with them.
+When leads enter your customer lifecycle, you get the special opportunity to build a relationship with them.
 As soon as you earn their contact information, it’s your responsibility to stay top-of-mind and continuously work to strengthen that relationship — a near impossible task when done manually or using disjointed systems.

 According to Marketing Donut, you need five follow-up messages to close most sales, but 44% of businesses stop following up with leads after just one attempt.
-Dropping the ball on follow-up isn’t for lack of effort in most cases; it’s because keeping track of leads becomes increasingly difficult as businesses grow.
+Dropping the ball on follow-up isn’t due to lack of effort in most cases – it’s because keeping track of leads becomes increasingly difficult as businesses grow.

-By taking the time upfront to create funnels that automatically follow up with your leads, you are building a framework that ensures you’re following up and moving leads through your cycle.
+By taking the time upfront to create funnels that automatically follow up with your leads, you are building a framework that ensures you’re moving leads through your cycle.

 2. Send personalized targeted messages to your contacts

 Even if it’s just through a hyper-targeted subject line in their email inbox, people like to feel recognized and cared about.
-According to Business 2 Community, “75% of consumers are more likely to buy from a retailer that recognizes them by name, recommends options based on past purchases, or knows their purchase history.”
+According to Forbes, “80% of consumers are more likely to make a purchase from a brand that provides personalized experiences.”

 This is where having your follow-up tied to a CRM tool comes into play.
 With most CRMs, you can add merge fields that pull from data you’ve collected to personalize your customer’s name, birthday or special interest automatically.
 You can also use your CRM to send targeted messages to segments within your list based on their known interests.
 It’s easy and makes a world of difference to your customer.